edomaru/codeigniter-listview/README.md

 Instalation
 ---

-1. copy config/listview_core.php and config/listview_default.php to your config folder
+1. put listview_core.php and listview_default.php to your application/config folder
-2. copy helpers/listview_helper.php to your helpers folder
+2. put listview_helper.php to your application/helpers folder
-3. copy libraries/listview.php to your libraries folder
+3. put listview.php to your application/libraries folder
-4. copy views/_listview folder to your views folder
+4. put views/_listview folder to your views folder
+5. put listview_msg_lang.php to your application/language/english

 Usage
 ---